mjoblin/punytunes/README.md

 pnpm tauri build
 ```

-The built files will be under a platform-specific directory under `src-tauri/target/`.
+The built files will be written to a platform-specific directory under `src-tauri/target/`.

 ## Brief Code Overview

-The Rust back-end manages the communication with the StreamMagic streamer.
-The code lives under
+The Rust back-end handles the communication with the StreamMagic streamer (and Hegel amplifiers).
-`src-tauri/src/` with `main.rs` being the entry point.
+This code lives under `src-tauri/src/` with `main.rs` being the entry point.

-The Svelte UI manages the web view.
-The code lives under `src/` with `App.svelte` being the
+The Svelte UI handles the web view.
+This code lives under `src/` with `App.svelte` being the
 entry point.

 Communication between the Svelte front-end and the Rust back-end is defined in `src/lib/commands.ts`
 and `src-tauri/src/commands.rs`.

-Svelte state (for display) is handled in `src/lib/state.ts`.
+Svelte state (for display, including streamer updates received from the back-end) is handled in
+`src/lib/state.ts`.

-### Testing
+### Tests

 Run tests from `src-tauri/` with `cargo test`.